akb825/DeepSea/modules/Render/Render/README.md

 ## Render states

 Most render states are set by declaring the render state in the shader pipeline.
 These will be automatically applied when binding the shader.
-A subset of render states may be dynamically provided when binding a shader, and may be provided with a `dsDynamicRenderStates` instance
+A subset of render states may be dynamically provided when binding a shader, and may be provided with a `dsDynamicRenderStates` instance.

+## Built-in defines

+The following built-in defines are available when writing shaders:

+* `DS_CLIP_HALF_DEPTH`: 0 if the depth values in clip space are in the range [-1, 1], 1 if in [0, 1].
+This isn't guaranteed to be a compile-time constant.
+* `DS_ADJUST_CLIP(v)`: Call when assigning `gl_Position` at the end of the vertex shader to adjust for the current system's clip space.
+It's assumed that the position was computed with the projection matrix.
+* `DS_ADJUST_DIRECT_CLIP(v)`: Same as `DS_ADJUST_CLIP`, except for creating the position directly in clip space rather than using the projection matrix.
+* `DS_RG_SWZL`: Swizzle for RG channel textures.
+This takes into account older versions of OpenGL that use lumanance alpha for two-channel textures, which requires `ra` rather than `rg`.

 # CMake Helpers